GDPR Data Protection Policy

 - Undertake to promptly report any actual or suspected data breaches to the Supervisory Authority within the required timeframes, and to communicate the breach to affected data subjects.

 - Willingly and fully co-operate with any investigations into data breaches as may be required by the Supervisory Authority or similar legislative function.

-This FireText Data Protection Policy was released on 13th April 2018.
+This FireText Data Protection Policy was released on 13th April 2018 and last reviewed in December 2022.
 You are advised to download or print a copy and retain it for your records.